The dos and don’ts of acting as attorney

 1. Seek professional advice where appropriate

-This may be from a Solicitor to ensure that you are following the regulations, a Financial Advisor for investment advice, or an Account for filing Tax Returns.
+This may be from a solicitor to ensure that you are following the regulations, a financial advisor for investment advice, or an accountant for filing Tax Returns.

 1. Act in the best interests of the Donor